readthedocs/readthedocs.org/docs/user/faq.rst

 because the contents of the Git repository cannot be built, or in the most rare cases because a system that Read the Docs connects to is not working.

-First, you should check out the Builds tab of your project.
+First, you should check out the :guilabel:`Builds` tab of your project.
 By clicking on the failing step, you will be able to see details that can lead to resolutions to your build error.